This article is an early version of a paper that was published as:

 In effect, by eliminating the income tax, the current generation of Alaskans is spending a temporary revenue stream on themselves, depleting a resource forever but leaving a fiscal cliff for future generations when the oil runs low.
 Similarly, living in the Persian Gulf, I get the impression that most hydrocarbon exporting nations will leave neither sufficient physical infrastructure nor sufficient financial savings to sustain their current level of development after the boom.
 These decisions represent a serious failure of today’s leadership to be a good custodian of the people’s common inheritance.

 Alaska has also failed to apply to the model to most of the rest of its environment.
 There are a few other resource taxes, but the model could be applied many more of the Alaskan economy, such as land value.
+Valuation of land is a critical element of real estate and many hire a land valuer to maximize property revenue.
 Probably the most significant way that Alaska differs from the endowment model is not in its failure to maximize revenue from the privatization of resources, but in its failure to take ownership of the environment as a system, and to protect it sufficiently.
 I’ll talk about environmental issues later in this chapter.

 Applying the model more widely